RobPo/PaperiNode/examples/readme.md

 01_SerialPrintDevEUI
 -------------------
-Prints the individual Device EUI address to the serial console.
+Prints the individual Device EUI address to the serial console (9.600baud).

 02_Hello World
 -------------------